Visa policy of Seychelles: Electronic Travel Authorisation

-Seychelles signed visa waiver agreements with Maldives on 12 June 2023, Israel on 12 January 2024, Benin on 4 October 2024 and Lebanon on 22 November 2024 which are yet to be ratified.
+The Seychelles Electronic Travel Authorisation (ETA) has different fees depending on processing speed.
+Standard processing within 24 hours costs €10, while premium processing within 6 hours costs €30.
+An expedited option is also available for €70, with approval in approximately 60 minutes.

 Non-ordinary passports

-In addition to countries whose citizens are visa-exempt, holders of diplomatic, official and service passports issued by Ethiopia are not required to obtain a Visitor’s Permit for up to 90 days (unless otherwise stated).
+In addition to countries whose citizens are visa-exempt, holders of diplomatic, official and service passports issued by Ethiopia are not required to obtain a Visitor’s Permit for up to 90 days.

 Seychelles Electronic Border System (SEBS)

-All of Seychelles' border formalities have been digitised and must be completed by travellers of all countries (exclude Kosovo) before entering Seychelles, via the SEBS.
+All of Seychelles' border formalities have been digitised and must be completed by travellers of all countries before entering Seychelles, via the SEBS.

 Below are some requirements from SEBS: